polemion/nagios-mem-plugin/README.md

-# A Nagios plugin, for checking process memory limits.
+# A Nagios plugin, for checking process memory limits and swapping.

-A Nagios plugin that checks defined memory limits for a selected process (by name) ans swapping.
+A Nagios plugin that checks for swapping and defined memory limits for a selected process (by name).

 '-p' process name to track.